MicrosoftDocs/OfficeDocs-Support/Teams/meetings/how-to-join-a-teams-meeting.md

    - If the meeting request is from somebody in your own organization, select **Sign in if you are from the organizer's company** or **Sign in if you are an Office 365 user**.

-> [!TIP]
-> If you're having trouble joining the meeting, open an **InPrivate Browsing** session in Internet Explorer, and try joining the meeting again.

 Are you able to join the meeting?

 - If yes, congratulations, you've successfully joined a Teams meeting.
 - If you can't connect to meeting audio or see the meeting content, see [Troubleshoot using the Teams Web App](#troubleshoot-using-the-teams-web-app).
 - If you are not able to join the meeting, or an error occurred, see [Troubleshoot joining a meeting with Teams Web App](#troubleshoot-joining-a-meeting-with-teams-web-app).

-### Check your default browser

-If Teams is installed on your computer but the meeting opens in Teams Web App, it usually means that Internet Explorer is not your default browser.

-To fix this issue, you have two options:

-- Make Internet Explorer your default browser, and then try joining the meeting again.

-  OR

-- Copy the meeting link, and paste it into Internet Explorer.

-#### Details

-**Make Internet Explorer your default browser**

-1. On the Windows desktop, start Internet Explorer.
-2. Go to **Tools** > **Internet Options** > **Programs**.
-3. Select **Make default**, and select **OK**.

-**Paste the meeting link into Internet Explorer**

-1. Go to **Outlook** > **Calendar**, and open the meeting request.
-2. Right-click the meeting link, and choose **Copy Hyperlink**.
-3. Open Internet Explorer, and paste the meeting link into the address box.

-If your problem is not solved, see [Not able to join a Teams meeting](#not-able-to-join-a-teams-meeting).

 ### Troubleshoot using the Teams Web App